mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 work gang to track down the debris.
 Any characters in good standing with the authorities will be assigned to this work gang.

-The meteorite landed only a few kilometres away from the prison, in the rocky hills to the southwest.
+The meteorite landed only a few kilometers away from the prison, in the rocky hills to the southwest.
 The old ATV covers the ground steadily, and the sandy desert gives way to scorched rock.
 Ahead, the characters can see a huge dust cloud hanging over the hills.
 A